Overview

 Where can I find more information on Exchange Visitor program regulations for Interns and Trainees?

 Regulations governing the Exchange Visitor Program are publicly available in the Code of Federal Register (22 C.F.R § 62).
 Specific Intern and Trainee program regulations can be found at 22 C.F.R § 62.22.
-More information about the Exchange Visitor Program can be found on the Department of State’s official Exchange Visitor website.
+More information about the Exchange Visitor Program can be found on the U.S. Department of State’s official Exchange Visitor website.